cython/cython/src/tutorial/strings.rst

     ustring = c_string[:length].decode('UTF-8')

-The same can be used when the string contains null bytes, e.g. when it uses an encoding like UCS-2, where each character is encoded as two bytes.
+The same can be used when the string contains null bytes, e.g. when it uses an encoding like UCS-4, where each character is encoded in four bytes.

 It is common practice to wrap string conversions (and non-trivial type